sjonas50/roblox-code/README.md

 ### Build Configuration

-The project is configured as a monorepo with:
+When deploying to Vercel:
-- Root build command: `npm run build`
+- Root Directory: `roblox-lovable-ui`
-- Output directory: `roblox-lovable-ui/.next`
-- Framework: Next.js
+- Framework: Next.js (auto-detected)
+- Build Command: `npm run vercel-build` (automatically handled)

 The build process:
-1. Builds the `roblox-claude-codegen` backend package
+1. Installs and builds the `roblox-claude-codegen` backend package
 2. Builds the `roblox-lovable-ui` frontend that depends on it

+Note: The `vercel-build` script in package.json handles building the backend dependency automatically.

 ## License